Anatomic Pathology Program

 Residents must demonstrate a satisfactory level of diagnostic accuracy and the ability to provide appropriate and effective consultation about the pathology of cardiac diseases.
 Residents are expected to:

-- Recognize and correctly interpret the pathology of common cardiac diseases, including cardiovascular disease, transplant pathology, benign and malignant cardiac neoplasms, congenital anomalies, metabolic conditions, and infectious and inflammatory diseases.
+- Recognize, correctly describe and interpret the pathology of common cardiac diseases, including cardiovascular disease, transplant pathology, benign and malignant cardiac and vascular neoplasms, congenital anomalies, metabolic conditions, and infectious and inflammatory diseases.